emoor/emoor.github.io/cv/courses.md

 - Exploratory Data Analysis in R
 - Case Study: Exploratory Data Analysis in R
 - Correlation and Regression in R
+- Supervised Learning in R: Classification
-- Supervised Learning in R
+- Unsupervised Learning in R
 - Joining Data in SQL
 - Reporting with R Markdown